Social Vulnerability Metrics, Measures and Datasets - Applications for Emergency Management Decisions Models +/-

 Mobile Information Collection Application (MICA) System +/-

 The Mobile Information Collection Application (MICA) system offers real-time data collection and decision support using mobile devices.
 It is an excellent tool for those in the field and for those that support them.
 Pictures, videos, notes, or custom form data can be captured digitally from the start and made available for analysis immediately, saving hours of writing on forms and typing data into spreadsheets.
 MICA has been used primarily by the U.S. Army Corps of Engineers to collect information on situational awareness, debris removal, and flood damage to levees and infrastructure.
 Floodplain managers and staff from multiple agencies could potentially use the MICA tool to collect high-water data, identify substantially damaged buildings, track past mitigation projects, and flag structures for future mitigation projects.
-Download the presentation slides (pdf, 1.85 MB) and YouTube video.
+The presentation slides and video recording are available.

 Date: May 13, 2014